The man on the island. Perhaps you’ve encountered him in a friend’s argument against Christianity. Maybe you’ve even voiced the objection yourself.

 So will God condemn the innocent tribesman who has never heard the name of Christ?
 No, because there are no innocent tribesmen.

 Scripture simply does not picture fallen humans as having some vague but noble desire for mercy and forgiveness.
 Moreover, we seem to have an inescapable pull toward enacting our faith in ritual, liturgy, and sacrifice.
 So what does the man on the island do?
 In the imagination of the inclusivist, he just cries out for vague mercy and forgiveness, claiming no merits of his own.
-In the real world, however, he probably participates in a form of idolatrous folk religion that contradicts and undermines the gospel of grace.
+In the real world, though, he probably participates in a form of idolatrous folk religion that contradicts and undermines the gospel of grace.
 (Daniel Strange’s work is helpful here, particularly his insight into how non-Christian religions are “subversively fulfilled” in the gospel of Christ.)

 2. Romans 10